 \subsection{Data Preparation}

 We collected data from public C++ repositories on GitHub.
 We collected repositories which list C++ as the primary language, starting from 14 seed contributors and spidering through their collaborators.
 Doing this, we collected data from 1649 repositories and 1178 programmers, although in future processing steps we found that many of these programmers and repositories had insufficient data.
-Additionally, some of these programmers were renames or group accounts, while some repositories included text other than C++ code which had to be discounted.
-After eliminating those and setting the threshold to at least 150 samples per author with at least 1 line of actual code (not whitespace or comments), we were left with 106 programmers.
+Additionally, some of these programmers were renamed or group accounts, while some repositories included text other than C++ code which had to be discounted.
+After eliminating those, completing data processing, and setting the threshold to at least 150 samples per author with at least 1 line of code (excluding whitespace), we were left with 104 programmers.
 We note that this threshold was chosen with an experimental mindset to ensure that we had sufficient data for both training and testing sets.

+We note that unlike in the work of Caliskan-Islam et al., we do not strip comments \cite{caliskan2015anonymizing}.
+While comments can be problematic due to the ease with which they can be used for obfuscation or imitation and the possibility of over-specificity, because we are working in an overall low information environment we judge that using all information available within the text of the code sample is necessary to compensate.

-We then used git blame on each line of code, and for each set of consecutive lines blamed to the same programmer we encapsulated those lines in a dummy main function and extracted features from the abstract syntax tree as in \cite{caliskan2015anonymizing}.
+We used git blame on each line of code, and for each set of consecutive lines blamed to the same programmer we encapsulated those lines in a dummy main function and extracted features from the AST as in the work of Caliskan-Islam et al.~\cite{caliskan2015anonymizing}.